Fork-in-the-Road Burgers (with a Kick)

 But after one or two straight-up burgers, many of us crave a little more somethin’-somethin’ — a little more pop and a little more pizzazz and a little more flavor.
 But sometimes our kids aren’t on the same page; that regular old burger suits them just fine.
-Luckily, burgers are a perfect fork-in-the-road dish (see Note).
+Luckily, burgers are a perfect fork-in-the-road dish.

 In the case of burgers, you can make a spicy Cajun version for those who want more bang for their burger, and leave some plain for the kids, or the less spice-inclined.
 And, you can certainly use a smaller amount of the spice mix in some of the burgers — maybe half a teaspoon or so per handful of meat, so that the burgers have more interest, but aren’t so spicy that they cause kids to scrunch up their noses.

 Now, everyone is eating burgers, harmony reigns throughout the land, and you still have only one meal to make.
-Go for freshly ground meat from the butcher counter, if that’s at all possible, and check out the variation below if you’re in a turkey-burger frame of mind.
+Go for freshly ground meat from the butcher counter, if that’s at all possible—a better burger awaits.

 - 1 tablespoons chili powder

 - 1 teaspoons kosher salt